japhba/japhba.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student in [Jonathan Kadmon's group](https://neuro-theory.org/research) at the Edmond and Lily Safra Center for Brain Sciences at the Hebrew University, Jerusalem.
-We are fascinated by the **vast generalization properties that enable biological agents to adapt to a variety of tasks**.
-Is the rich structure of the brain a skillfully crafted toolbox to cope with a multifaceted world, or are its compartments essentially a [hysteresis artifact]() of evolution?
+I am a PhD student in [Jonathan Kadmon's group](https://neuro-theory.org/research) in Jerusalem, studying the inductive bias of **chaos in the brain**.
+Before that, I worked with Moritz Helias on the **kernel limit of recurrent neural networks**.

-To tackle this question, we study analytically tractable models of intelligence, and aim to derive mechanistics insights with the methods of statistical physics.
-By doing so, we hope to contribute to the {{< staticref "https://arxiv.org/abs/2210.08340" >}}mutual insights{{< /staticref >}} that the fields of neuroscience and artificial intelligence have enjoyed throughout their history.
+More broadly, I am fascinated in the detail and structure that evolution has equipped the brain with.
+Yet, we see that challenging computation is incresingly possible with artifical neural networks.
+This points towards the suitability of networks as a universal substrate of intelligence.
+To me, this makes the quest for the brain all the more exciting: It points to not just any, but a especially efficient solution to intelligence that it implements.